erique/ostc-mk2/code_part1/OSTC_code_asm_part1/docu/README.txt

 Installing the new firmware
 ---------------------------

- - Get the .hew file you want to flash onto the OSTC.
+ - Get the .hex file you want to flash onto the OSTC Mk2.

  - Connect the OSTC, wake it up.